-Like so many veterinarians and pet-owners, Dr. Parker was becoming more and more frustrated by ongoing allergy cases, skin problems, pet-obesity and many other ailments that couldn't be resolved or explained by the Conventional Western medicine that we are taught in vet school.
-Like you and your vet, he tried all the steroids and antibiotics and super-high-tech prescription foods to help his patients with allergies and immune system problems.
+Like so many veterinarians and pet-owners, Dr. Parker was becoming more and more frustrated by ongoing allergy cases, skin problems, pet obesity and many other ailments that couldn't be resolved or explained by the Conventional Western medicine that we are taught in vet school.
+Like you and your vet, he tried all the steroids and antibiotics and super-high-tech prescription foods to help his patients with allergies and auto-immune problems.
 But more often than not it didn't work well enough, or it didn't work at all.

 As Dr. Parker started reading more about human health and nutrition he began to understand that processed foods are a big part of OUR (human) health problems.
 He began looking for more natural nutrition and treatment options for himself and his patients.

-Dr. Sheehan (like any sincerely Holistic practitioner) understands and embraces the idea that everything about the body (animal or human) is significant—every single illness or reaction, food cravings, odd behaviors, any seemingly insignificant blood work abnormality, everything is a clue or reason waiting to be understood.
-She taught Dr. Parker that even if Conventional medicine is not able to provide an explanation for your pet's problems, an explanation does still exist.
+Dr. Sheehan and many other truly Holistic practitioners who have mentored Dr. Parker since then understand and embrace the idea that everything about the body (animal or human) is significant—every single illness or reaction, food cravings, odd behaviors, any seemingly insignificant blood work abnormality, everything is a clue or reason waiting to be understood.
+Dr. Parker now understands that even if Conventional medicine is not able to provide an explanation for your pet's problems, an explanation does still exist.
 You just have to think outside the box and apply common sense, and keep digging until you find answers!

-The excitement of being introduced to so many effective alternative concepts led Dr. Parker to then pursue the much different, but equally exciting field of Chiropractic Spinal Manipulation.
-Ancient Eastern Medicine with Acupuncture combined with the much newer field of Chiropractics seems to treat just about ANY condition!
+The excitement of being introduced to so many effective non-Conventional concepts led Dr. Parker to then pursue the much different, but equally exciting field of Spinal or Veterinary Medical Manipulation, aka “Chiropractic”.
+Ancient Eastern Medicine with Acupuncture combined with the much newer field of Spinal or Medical Manipulation seems to treat just about ANY condition!

 Dr. Parker has adopted a truly Holistic approach to animal and human health that explores biologically-appropriate nutrition, lifestyle & exercise & social interactions, emotional & physiological issues from the past, chemical & environmental toxicities and accumulations, herbs & glandular supplements, acupuncture, chiropractic, while not forgetting that modern Western medicine also has great value when used properly.